X-SLAYER/Humanize_duration/README.md

 # Humanize Duration

-Humanize a duration to a readable format
+Humanize a duration to a readable format. inspired from humanizeDuration.js

 ### Installation and usage ###